 Some types of crime are really complex, especially cases involving hundreds or thousands of people interacting.
-Understanding those situations requires computational tools, because it's impossible for the human brain to make sense of thousands of names, dates, places and facts.
-That's why, at Vortex Foundation, the anti-corruption organisation I founded, we created protocols, tools and processes to analyse high volumes of information and understand the structure of complex criminal networks.
+Understanding those situations requires computational tools, because it's impossible for the human brain to make sense of thousands of names, dates, places, and facts.
+That's why, at Vortex Foundation, the anti-corruption organization I founded, we created protocols, tools, and processes to analyze high volumes of information and understand the structure of complex criminal networks.

 What types of people did you help to investigate?

 Important commanders of the United Self-Defense Forces of Colombia were working with the head of the national intelligence agency.
 The Supreme Court and the Attorney General's office already had that information, as paramilitary commander Jorge 40's laptop was confiscated, but it was too difficult to understand the interactions between the public servants inside the national intelligence agency and the paramilitary commanders, so we used our system to to visualize the structure and nature of those criminal agreements.

 Another example is when the Colombian government signed a peace agreement with the Self-Defense Forces of Colombia.
 In 2005, a special jurisdiction of transitional justice was approved to compensate the victims and find out about the criminal processes that were involved.
 As a result, paramilitary commanders told of thousands of crimes that they ordered or executed.
 It was almost impossible for attorneys and judges to make sense of facts about thousands of criminals and victims, but when applying the right protocols, methodologies, and algorithms, you can understand how they interacted and identify the economical and political structures of a complex criminal network.